-Moving can be a a complicated process, especially if you’re doing a long distance move.
+Moving can be a complicated process, especially if you’re making a long distance move.
 Perhaps you don’t want to drive the entire distance in an older car, or perhaps it’s just a long distance to drive alone.
 If you have more than one car to move, it can be an added complication.
 After all, you will probably want the family to drive or fly together as a group.
 How do you move a car to your new city?
 Well, National Auto Transportation can assist.

 Move a Car With You or Sell It?

 In many cases, people opt to sell the extra car in order to lighten the load before they move long distance.
 But if you’re attached to your car or can’t sell it for what it’s worth, you may want to consider having your vehicle shipped to your new home.